 · Fighting or physical engagement of any kind off the ball will not be tolerated.
 The league has a ZERO tolerance policy for fighting.
 Any pushing, shoving or yelling in close proximity at or between opposing players will result in an immediate yellow card.
 Second offence will result in a direct red.
 Should a single player be involved in a fight, that player will be suspended for the session.
 Players return to the league will be considered only once the session is complete.
 Should three or more players from one team be involved in a fight, the team will be removed from the league.
 A team’s return will be considered only once the session is complete.

-· Teams captains who do not provide ATLEAST 4 hours’ notice of their team not showing up to their scheduled game will automatically be suspended for 1 game.
-This notice should be provided via email at firstname.lastname@example.org.
+· Teams captains who do not provide notice of their team not showing up to their scheduled game by 4pm for week day games and 12pm for Sunday games will automatically be suspended for 1 game.
+This notice should be provided via email at email@example.com.

 · Red Cards - If a player is given a red card, he/she shall leave the playing area immediately.

 · The guilty team shall play a player down for 5 minutes, no matter how many goals are scored against them.
 After the five minute period, the team shall return to full strength, excluding the player that received the red card, only after signaled to do so by the match official.

 · If a goalkeeper receives a two minute penalty, his/her time may be served by another player on the field.
 For a red card, he/she will be ejected from the game and will not be allowed to come back to play.